jubrito/planner-with-calendar/README.md

 - Show current hour of the day on a line on the planner Event
 - Create event from calendar to plot on planner
-- Show the event details (title with no title and )
 - Edit events on click
 - Connect events created to specific day
   - How to change days but preserve events?
 State?
 Only with bd?